 If a student applied for post-completion OPT and does not graduate as planned, ISSS can make no guarantees on the outcome as it pertains to the student’s status and/or OPT eligibility.
 If you are uncertain of whether or not you will meet the degree requirements, you should wait to apply.
 The filing period for post-completion OPT remains open up to 60 days after the student’s program end date.

-Information Regarding OPT Start Date:
+Requesting an OPT Start Date:

 Students may request an OPT start date within 60 days of the program end date.
 When selecting a start date, please keep in mind that: